phil-opp/blog_os/blog/post/2016-01-01-remap-the-kernel.md

 updated = "2016-03-06"
 +++

 In this post we will create a new page table to map the kernel sections correctly.
-Therefor we will extend the paging module to support modifications of _inactive_ page tables as well.
+Therefore we will extend the paging module to support modifications of _inactive_ page tables as well.
 Then we will switch to the new table and secure our kernel stack by creating a guard page.

 <!--more--><aside id="toc"></aside>